-3.2.1.
-CPUfreq Governor Types
+3.2.2.1.
+Core CPUfreq Governors

-This section lists and describes the different types of CPUfreq governors available in Red Hat Enterprise Linux 6.
+Different types of CPUfreq governors available in Red Hat Enterprise Linux 7 are listed here:

 cpufreq_performance

 The Performance governor forces the CPU to use the highest possible clock frequency.
 This frequency will be statically set, and will not change.
 As such, this particular governor offers no power saving benefit.
 It is only suitable for hours of heavy workload, and even then only during times wherein the CPU is rarely (or never) idle.